 Laura Solomon, MCIW, is the Library Services Manager for the Ohio Public Library Information Network and the former Web Applications Manager for the Cleveland Public Library.
 She has been doing web development and design for over twelve years, in both public libraries and as an independent consultant.
 She also authored a statewide web site usability study in 2004 that evaluated the site of every public library in Ohio.
 She specializes in developing with Drupal, as well as in web code and accessibility standards.
 She is a 2010 Library Journal Mover & Shaker.
 Her book Doing Social Media So It Matters: A Librarian's Guide was published in November 2010.
 As a former children's librarian, she enjoys bringing the "fun of technology" to audiences and in giving libraries the tools they need to better serve the virtual customer.

-Hannah Sommers, Program Coordinator, National Public Radio
+Hannah Sommers, Program Manager, National Public Radio

 Bill Spence, VP, Information Technology, Information Today